 Yes.
 It is our position that through your service, you have already earned the price of admission.
 We have assumed the responsibility to raise the necessary funds to cover all costs associated with the Phase II Bootcamp portion of the program.
 Travel expenses, lodging, meals, program materials, textbooks, and the cost of the program itself will be funded entirely by the EBV program for those students accepted into the program.

-You require two letters of recommendation: Why?
-And who should these letters come from?
+You require a letter of recommendation: Why?
+And who should this letter come from?

 Starting a business is hard.
 The EBV program was developed and designed as an intense, rigorous program positioned to help those individuals with a drive, determination, and passion for business ownership take the first steps toward that goal.
 As such, we are seeking applicants who have demonstrated such drive and determination in their approach to life and work.
-Letters of recommendation can come from personal or professional sources, such as from current or former co-workers, commanders, supervisors, counselors, etc. Both of the Letters of Recommendation will assist us in the admissions assessment.
-Letters of recommendation from family members are strongly discouraged.
+The letter of recommendation can come from personal or professional sources, such as from current or former co-workers, commanders, supervisors, counselors, etc. The letter of recommendation will assist us in the admissions assessment.
+A letter of recommendation from a family member is strongly discouraged.

 Are members of the National Guard and Reserves eligible for the program?

 Yes.
-The only qualifications to be eligible for the program are a service-connected disability, military service post-9/11, and a passion for starting your own business.
+The only qualifications to be eligible for the program are military service post-9/11 and a passion for starting your own business.